nicklockwood/SwiftFormat/README.md

 What's next?
 --------------

-There are a bunch of additional rules I'd like to add, such as placement of blank lines in and around functions, and  correctly formatting headerdoc comments.
+There are a bunch of additional rules I'd like to add, such as consistent placement of blank lines in and around functions, and correctly formatting headerdoc comments.

 At some point I should probably add an intermediate parsing stage that identifies high-level constructs such as classes and functions and assembles them into a syntax tree.
-I did't bother doing this originally because I thought it would be easier to implement formatting at the token level, but in fact this just meant that the logic for distinguishing between syntax constructs had to be split between the tokenizer and the formatting rules, making both of them more complex than they ought to be.
+I didn't bother doing this originally because I thought it would be easier to implement formatting at the token level, but in fact this just meant that the logic for distinguishing between syntax constructs had to be split between the tokenizer and the formatting rules, making both of them more complex than they ought to be.

 With a syntax tree in place, it should become possible to add much more sophisticated rules, such as converting uppercase enums to lowercase for Swift 3, etc.

 Release notes
 ----------------

+Version ?

+- Fixed indent bugs when wrapping code before or after a `where` or `else` keyword
+- Fixed indent bugs when using an operator as a value (e.g. let greaterThan = >)

 Version 0.8.2